Bluegrass Roster

 WATCH | LISTEN

 Part of bluegrass’ next generation, Mighty Poplar are a bona fide supergroup, pulling members from Watchhouse, Billy Strings’ band, the Punch Brothers, and Leftover Salmon to create a band that’s putting out some of the most traditional bluegrass you’re likely to hear nowadays.
 Their lineup, songwriting, and delivery are in the classic form and the sky is the limit.
+Due to their other commitments, they are available for only select engagements.

 Responsible Agent: Josh Brinkman